-We envision that the future networks will be human in the sense that people will interact with them as they currently do with other humans.
+We envision that the future networks will be human-interfaced in the sense that people will interact with them as they currently do with other humans.
+It can be considered that the interface potential for network management, both from the perspectives of tech savvy network administrators or a non-expert end users - is mostly untapped.
 The network interfaces will recognise not only the order via commands or voice as nowadays but also gestures or moods and will be able to react based on them as it is done in a human-human communication.
 This extremely valuable information will be used to provide fully customised services as, for example, show a list of restaurants in the area the user is and based in his preferences and health status, thanks to the fact that the network interface can identify based in his vital signs, and the user behaviour while being stimulated by food smell.
+While several personal assistants are already widely popular, their usage still comes with significant frustrations and other blocking points.
+Their enhancement through continuous advances in areas such as NLP and intent-based networking, may unlock the ability to actually be able to have a "conversation" with a network management entity as if with a human, proving as de facto human-centric interface.
+Additionally, one must consider such potential across different specific domains or industries (e.g.sending of commands or orders to robots / Cobots in manufacturing, communication with personal assistants or robots for elder care, etc).
+Finally, this does not necessarily contracts the trend for zero touch automation / service automation, in the sense that humans will still have to provide input to the (increasingly intelligent) network system, just in a more intuitive way for increased user experience.